Locations:

 • Are there any tests that should be done?

-If your perimenopausal symptoms are unbearable or interfering with your quality of life, it might be time to contact your healthcare provider.
-They may be able to offer support or recommend a treatment to reduce the intensity of your symptoms.
+If your perimenopausal symptoms are unbearable or interfering with your quality of life, it might be time to contact a healthcare provider.
+They can recommend a treatment to reduce the intensity of your symptoms and get you feeling better.

 Can perimenopause affect my sex life?

 Possibly.
 Certain symptoms of perimenopause like vaginal dryness and discomfort during sex can make having sex less desirable.
-Vaginal lubricants can be used to help dryness.
-Speak with your healthcare provider if you have issues with a decreased sex drive so they can recommend ways to help you.
+Vaginal lubricants can help with dryness.
+Speak with your healthcare provider if you have issues with your sex drive so they can recommend ways to help you.

 Does perimenopause affect my sleep?

 Yes, perimenopause can affect your sleep.
-Some women in perimenopause experience insomnia and interrupted sleep due to night sweats or other menopausal symptoms.
+People in perimenopause may experience insomnia and interrupted sleep due to night sweats or other menopausal symptoms.

 What do hot flashes feel like during perimenopause?

 A hot flash feels like a sudden warmth all over your body.
-It is often accompanied by sweating and a red, flushed face.
-Hot flashes are caused by low estrogen levels and can last months or years.
+It’s often accompanied by sweating and a red, flushed face.
+Low estrogen levels cause hot flashes, and they can last months or years.

 Why am I gaining weight during perimenopause?

 The shift in hormones slows down your metabolism.
-It’s very common for women in perimenopause to gain weight once their estrogen levels start to decline.
-Maintaining a healthy diet and regular exercise can help prevent weight gain during the transition to menopause.
+It’s very common to gain weight once your estrogen levels start to decline.
+Eating healthy and nutritious foods and getting regular physical activity can help prevent weight gain during the transition to menopause.

 A note from Cleveland Clinic